Pyramid of the Dragon (2010)

 Even the resolution is not as simple as it appears.
 Give the gem to the Gold Dragon and risk pissing off Xash the Bloody?
 Try to keep it yourself and make a whole campaign out of unlocking its secrets?
 Trade it with Xash for a part of Narratch’s horde?

 Add to that the little specific details.
 Almost nothing in this adventure is generic and by the numbers.
 The dragon has been fleshed out and looks distinct, the Frogmen have unique tribal customs, all NPCs have at least one detail that makes them standout.
 The only thing that actually sucks about this adventure is the treasure.
 It’s just bog standard dnd magical items, gold rings, necklaces that sort of stuff.
-It’s not terrible but other then the Blood Gem of Mir, essentially a quest item, there is not that much here.
-Add to that a few monsters that are sort of quasi-new (frogmen, creepy swamp tree that strangles people, swamp-octopus ah la LOTR) and you’ve got a very worthy effort.
+It’s not the worst but other then the Blood Gem of Mir, essentially a quest item, there is not much here.
+Add to that a few monsters that are sort of quasi-new (frogmen, creepy swamp tree that strangles people, swamp-octopus ah la LOTR) and you’ve got a very decent effort.

 Cons: Standard map (fucking 4 elements?!?).
 Boring treasure.
 Dungeon section in the middle is pretty mediocre.